Cheapest States for Nurse Practitioner in 2026

 States That Are Typically Most Affordable

-States known for their affordability in healthcare training often feature lower tuition costs, generous state subsidies, and a strong presence of community colleges.
-States like Texas, Florida, North Carolina, and Tennessee are recognized for their cost-effective educational options.
-These states not only offer lower tuition rates but also have a variety of public institutions which contribute to a more affordable education pathway for nurse practitioners.
+States known for their affordability in healthcare training often have lower tuition costs, generous state subsidies, and numerous community colleges.
+Texas, Florida, North Carolina, and Tennessee are examples where aspiring nurse practitioners might find lower educational and associated costs due to these factors.

 States That Tend to Be Most Expensive